UConn Hockey Boneyard: A Landmark And A History

 How the Boneyard Came to Be

 The UConn Hockey Boneyard is a landmark on the Storrs campus and a history in itself.
-Located at the corner of Charter Oak and South Campus Drive, the boneyard is home to over 100 pieces of hockey equipment dating back to the early days of UConn hockey.
+Located at the corner of Charter Oak and South Campus Drive, the it is home to over 100 pieces of hockey equipment dating back to the early days of UConn hockey.

 The boneyard was initially established as a dumping ground for old equipment in 1961 when UConn merged with Wesleyan University.
 The original name for the boneyard was the “Wesleyan-UConn Equipment Dump.”
 However, because of its historical significance, it was renamed the “UConn Hockey Boneyard” in 2001.

-Over time, many pieces of hockey equipment have been donated to the boneyard by various schools and organizations.
+Over time, many pieces of hockey equipment have been donateto the boneyard by various schools and organizations.
 Most of the equipment dates back to the early days of professional ice hockey when UConn was one of only a few universities playing college ice hockey.
 Today, the boneyard is home to over 100 items, including helmets, sticks, jerseys, skates and benches from all levels of play.

 The UConn Hockey Boneyard is integral to Storrs’s history and culture.
 It is a landmark that visitors can visit to learn about UConn’s history in ice hockey and see some of the most iconic pieces of equipment from throughout the sport’s history.